tvartom/ansible-collection-serveradmin/README.md

 #### PHP Xdebug

-Prerequirements to be installed and activated:
+Prerequirements in Ansilbe to be installed and activated:
 >**`php_enable`**: `true` (Default is `false`)
 >**`applications_devmode`**: true (Default is `false`)
 >**`applications_devmode_xdebug`**: true (Default is `true`)